-TPO, while having more market share than EPDM, has not been on the market as long as EPDM.
+While having more market share than EPDM, TPO has not been on the market as long as EPDM.
 This means that TPO single-ply membrane roofing is still under testing and evolving into a more reliable roofing membrane.

 Options for Insulation Materials

-Since single-ply membrane roofing does not include the insulation factor, as a customer you have more options to choose from to insulate your facility’s roof.
-There are a few types of insulation options the facility manager/owner can to choose from:
+Single-ply roofing does not include the insulation factor.
+As a customer, you have more options to insulate your facility’s roof.
+There are a few types of insulation options the facility manager/owner can choose from:

-- Polyisocyanurate (Polyiso) – The most used insulation type for roofing applications, Polyiso is more expensive but pay off with a higher R-value rating.
+- Polyisocyanurate (Polyiso) – The most used insulation type for roofing applications, Polyiso is more expensive but pays off with a higher R-value rating.

-- Expanded Polystyrene (EPS) – With the highest R-value per dollar, EPS is used for roof, wall and floor insulation.
-EPS can be used with for ground contact and does not retain water over time.
+- Expanded Polystyrene (EPS) – With the highest R-value per dollar, EPS is used for roof, wall, and floor insulation.
+EPS can be used for ground contact and does not retain water over time.

-- Extruded Polystyrene (XPS) – Usually defined by the blue, green or pink color, XPS falls in-between Polyiso and EPS in the range of price and performance.
+- Extruded Polystyrene (XPS) – Usually defined by the blue, green, or pink color, XPS falls between Polyiso and EPS in the price range and performance range.
 XPS is semipermeable with a perm rating of 1.

 Choice of Reflective or Retentive Properties

 TPO is fast growing in popularity across the commercial roofing market.
-Also, known as “White Roofs,” TPO is generally manufactured white and highly reflective.
-TPO is also available in tan, gray, green, blue and red.
+Also known as “White Roofs,” TPO is generally manufactured white and highly reflective.
+TPO is available in tan, gray, green, blue, and red.

-On the other side of the spectrum, EPDM is often described as “Black Roofs,” due to the natural dark color of the membrane.
-This high-performance rubber compound provides excellent weatherability and heat retention beneficial for facilities located in climates with lower “cooling days”.
+On the other side of the spectrum, EPDM is often described as “Black Roofs” due to the naturally dark color of the membrane.
+This high-performance rubber compound provides excellent weather-ability and heat retention beneficial for facilities located in climates with lower “cooling days.”

-Unlike the complexities involved with processing spray polyurethane foam roofing, installing single-ply membrane roofing is relatively simple.
+Unlike the complexities of processing spray polyurethane foam roofing, installing single-ply membrane roofing is relatively simple.